Pratt & Whitney R-2800 Double Wasp: Military

-2100 hp at 2,800 rpm at 1000 ft; 1800 hp at 2,800 rpm at 25500 ft.
-First series production variant of the "C" Series, which was a complete redesign of the R-2800.
-Some of the main changes were: forged rather than cast cylinders, allowing an increased compression ratio (from 6.65:1 to 6.75:1); a redesigned crankshaft; a single piece (rather than split) crankcase center section; a two section nose casing, incorporating hydraulically operated torque-monitoring equipment and an automatic vacuum-operated spark-advance unit.
+The "C" series was a complete redesign of the R-2800.
+Major changes included forged rather than cast cylinders, allowing an increased compression ratio from 6.65:1 to 6.75:1; a redesigned crankshaft; a single-piece, rather than split, crankcase center section; and a two-section nose casing incorporating hydraulically operated torque-monitoring equipment and an automatic vacuum-operated spark-advance unit.
 The supercharger used fluid coupling for the second stage.
-Updraft Bendix-Stromberg PT-13G2-10 carburetor.
-Used in Vought F4U-4 and variants of the -4.
-Production = 3,257 (P&W).